 Duration: 2 days (one day theory, one day field practice).

-Location: On location.
-We offer our services at a location chosen by your organization.
+Location: On location/ in country.
+We can also offer our services at a location chosen by your organization.

 Language: English, French, Dutch direct.
-Arabic, Russian, Spanish, Pashto: simultaneous interpreter.
+Arabic, simultaneous interpreter.

 Would you like to have additional information about this course?
 Please contact William or Sophie: firstname.lastname@example.org